 One of the best ways to see Schlitterbahn is from 100 feet…straight…UP!

 Chris Ozimek, Marketing Director at Schlitterbahn Galveston Island and one of the first to ride Galveston’s Soaring Eagle answered some of my questions about what it is like to fly like an Eagle.
-But first here is a video of it!

 Me: How does the zipline work exactly?